 1. Earth’s Round Shape

 Earth is a spinning round ball.
 There are many pictures of Earth taken from space showing our planet as a round ball.
 Have you ever wondered why the planets, Moon, and the Sun are round?

 In large objects such as planets or stars, gravity bounds everything together.
 If gravity is strong enough, the mass gets uniformly distributed around its center, resulting in a round shape.

 Our planet is spinning on an imaginary axis that runs between Polaris, the North Star, and the South Pole.
 So the stars near the poles appear stationary when viewed from Earth.

 At any moment, one half of Earth’s surface receives sunlight while the balance half does not receive any sunlight.
 It is daytime for the regions receiving sunlight and night for the balance regions.

 We know that day and night keep alternating in a region.
 This can happen if the ball of Earth is spinning.
 When it completes half spin, the regions having a day earlier would have night and vice versa.
 Thus, the Earth’s spin causes the never-ending cycle of day and night.
 It takes 24 hours for the Earth to complete one spin.

 USA and India are on either sides of the globe.
-So when it is midday in New Delhi, it is midnight in Washington and vice versa.
+So when it is midday in New Delhi, it is midnight in New York and vice versa.
 When one makes a long distance call between the two regions, they can appreciate that Earth is a spinning round ball because of the difference in local time.

 3. The Spin of the Earth